firasdib/Regex101/.github/ISSUE_TEMPLATE/Quiz.md

 If there are any test cases you think need to be added, you can write that here as well.

 ### Browser
+Include browser name and version

 ### OS
+Include OS name and version